dependabot/dependabot-core/README.md

 [Dependabot][dependabot].
 Highlights include:

 - Logic to check for the latest version of a dependency *that's resolvable given a project's other dependencies*.
-With Ruby or PHP (and in future Python) that means tapping into the package manager's dependency resolution logic
+That means tapping into the package manager's dependency resolution logic
 - Logic to generate updated manifest and lockfiles for a new dependency version
 - Logic to find changelogs, release notes, and commits for a dependency update